Behind the Mask (TV series)

-Behind the Mask is a documentary television series that chronicles the trials and tribulations of sports mascots.
+Behind the Mask is an American documentary television series that chronicles the trials and tribulations of sports mascots.
 The 20-episode series focuses on the unsung heroes of sports, mascots.

 The series follows the lives of seven mascots at different levels, both inside and outside the suit.
 The series focuses on mascots at four levels: high school, college, minor leagues, and major leagues and in professional freelancing.

-The first season of the series premiered on October 29, 2013 on Hulu and Hulu Plus and the season finale aired on December 17, 2013.
+The first season of the series premiered on October 29, 2013, on Hulu and Hulu Plus and the season finale aired on December 17, 2013.
 The second season of the series premiered on February 25, 2015.

 On March 26, 2014, the National Academy of Television Arts and Sciences (NATAS) has announced that the show has earned a Sports Emmy nomination for Outstanding New Approaches in Sports Programming, a first for Hulu.

 Synopsis

 Rooty is adored by cheerleaders when he's in the outfit, but ignored by them out of it.
 The student behind Hey Reb is on the Bluto/Van Wilder academic track, currently in his sixth year.
 Tux has half the income he once had, as he pursues his dreams of working in the NHL and Bango must juggle five kids along with injuries he has sustained.